kerimoyle/libcellml-tutorials/tutorials/combine2020/tut5_solveGeneratedCode.rst

 .. container:: dothis

-    **3.c** Compute the computed constants and print them to the screen for checking.
+    **3.c** Compute the constants, compute the variables, and print them to the screen for checking.

 .. container:: toggle